-The annual Reek Sunday pilgrimage to the top of Croagh Patrick became a daylight climb on 28 July 1974.
-It had been a night-time event for almost 50 years, but there were concerns that the special permission given to pubs to stay open all night was encouraging pilgrims to get drunk.
-So Archbishop Joseph Cunnane of Tuam decided to switch it to daytime.
+The annual pilgrimage to the top of Croagh Patrick had taken place at night for almost 50 years.
+Archbishop Joseph Cunnane of Tuam made the decision to switch to day time following concerns that the special permission given to pubs to stay open all night was encouraging pilgrims to get drunk.